jundalisay/sp/content/en/research/locke/understanding/book-4/chapter-05.md

 Truth is THE JOINING OR SEPERATING OF SIGNS, AS THE THINGS SIGNIFIED BY THEM DO AGREE OR DISAGREE ONE WITH ANOTHER.

-The joining or separating of signs here meant, is what by another name we call PROPOSITION.
-So that truth properly belongs only to propositions: whereof there are two sorts, viz. mental and verbal; as there are two sorts of signs commonly made use of, viz. ideas and words.
+The joining or separating of signs is PROPOSITION.
+Truth belongs only to propositions, which have 2 kinds:
+- mental
+- verbal

+This is the same as there being 2 sorts of signs commonly used: ideas and words.

 3. Which make mental or verbal Propositions.

-To form a clear notion of truth, it is very necessary to consider truth of thought, and truth of words, distinctly one from another: but yet it is very difficult to treat of them asunder.
+The truth of thought is different from truth of words.

+But it is difficult to differentiate them because we use words to explain our mental propositions.

+As we explain them, they become verbal and not mental.

-Because it is unavoidable, in treating of mental propositions, to make use of words: and then the instances given of mental propositions cease immediately to be barely mental, and become verbal.
-For a MENTAL PROPOSITION being nothing but a bare consideration of the ideas, as they are in our minds, stripped of names, they lose the nature of purely mental propositions as soon as they are put into words.
+A MENTAL PROPOSITION is a bare consideration of the ideas, as they are in our minds stripped of names.
+- They lose that nature as soon as they are put into words.

 4. Mental Propositions are very hard to be treated of.